threatexpress/threat-mitigation/threat-mitigation-strategies.md

 # Threat Mitigation Strategies

-The following information was composed by Andrew Chiles (@andrewchiles), Joe Vest (@joevest) and myself (@minis_io) for quick and easy reference.
+The following information was composed by Andrew Chiles (@andrewchiles), Joe Vest (@joevest) and James Tubberville (@minis_io) for quick and easy reference.
 Much of it was pulled together from a variety of sources with attempts to provide references for each.
 This data is intended to be more of a brain dump rather than a complete technical breakout and was originally a two part threatexpress.com blog post in 2018.

 <!-- MarkdownTOC depth=3 autolink=true -->